prakasha08/Obsidian/JAVA/OOPs/OOPs in Java.md

 - **Key Aspects**:
   1. **Syntax Checking**: The compiler checks the code for syntax errors.
 If the syntax is incorrect, the program will not compile.
   2. **Type Checking**: The compiler ensures that variable types are consistent and correct according to the language's rules.
-  3. **Static Analysis**: The compiler may perform optimizations, inlining, and other static analysis techniques to improve performance and catch potential issues.
+  3. **Static Analysis**: The compiler may perform optimizations, in-lining, and other static analysis techniques to improve performance and catch potential issues.
   4. **Error Detection**: Errors that can be detected without executing the program, such as undeclared variables, type mismatches, or missing semicolons, are flagged at compile-time.

 - **Example**: